Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 </div>
 </div>

 which is missing the content bytes (the four bytes `\u0000\u0000\u0000\u0000` encode the length of the content, which is zero).
-This means that the previous content messages must have been compacted.
+This means that the previous *content messages* must have been compacted.
 How is the message above produced?
 It is produced by `KafkaSqlProtobufCanonicalizerUpgrader`.

 We now have the information I needed to formulate a hypothesis about what happened.
 There are two related bugs:

-1. `KafkaSqlProtobufCanonicalizerUpgrader` [was not updated to use the current canonical content hash algorithm](https://github.com/Apicurio/apicurio-registry/blob/2.5.8.Final/storage/kafkasql/src/main/java/io/apicurio/registry/storage/impl/kafkasql/KafkaSqlProtobufCanonicalizerUpgrader.java#L83-L91), so it still attempts to change any Protobuf content that uses *current canonical hash* back to *legacy canonical hash* after each Apicurio Registry restart.
-Since the hashes are equal for Protobuf content without references, only Protobuf content *with references* is affected.
+1. `KafkaSqlProtobufCanonicalizerUpgrader` [was not updated to use the *current canonical content hash* algorithm](https://github.com/Apicurio/apicurio-registry/blob/2.5.8.Final/storage/kafkasql/src/main/java/io/apicurio/registry/storage/impl/kafkasql/KafkaSqlProtobufCanonicalizerUpgrader.java#L83-L91), so it always attempts to change any Protobuf content that uses *current canonical content hash* back to *legacy canonical content hash* after each Apicurio Registry restart.
+Since the hashes are equal for Protobuf content without references, only Protobuf content with references is affected.
-2. `KafkaSqlProtobufCanonicalizerUpgrader` performs the hash change [using the following Kafka content message](https://github.com/Apicurio/apicurio-registry/blob/2.5.8.Final/storage/kafkasql/src/main/java/io/apicurio/registry/storage/impl/kafkasql/KafkaSqlProtobufCanonicalizerUpgrader.java#L80):
+1. `KafkaSqlProtobufCanonicalizerUpgrader` performs the hash change [using the following Kafka *content message*](https://github.com/Apicurio/apicurio-registry/blob/2.5.8.Final/storage/kafkasql/src/main/java/io/apicurio/registry/storage/impl/kafkasql/KafkaSqlProtobufCanonicalizerUpgrader.java#L80):

    ```
    key = {content_id = (unchanged), content_hash = (unchanged)}
    value = {operation = UPDATE, canonical_content_hash = (legacy value), content = null, references = (unchanged)}
    ```

-   Which has the same message key as the Kafka message that was used to insert the content.
-The previous content message might become compacted and the content lost.
+   Which has the same *content message key* as the Kafka message that was used to insert the content.
+The previous *content message* might become compacted and the content lost.

 ## Reproducer Scenario

 This is a more detailed list of steps that I think should reproduce the problem:

-1. User starts with Apicurio Registry version `2.2.2.Final-2.4.1.Final` (inclusive), using **KafkaSQL** storage.
+1. User starts with Apicurio Registry version `2.2.2.Final-2.4.1.Final` (inclusive), using KafkaSQL storage.

 1. User adds some Protobuf artifacts with references, let's call them **set A**.
 The content hashes for these artifacts are computed using the legacy algorithm.
-Therefore, the content message keys contain *legacy content hash*, and content message values contain *legacy canonical content hash*.
+Therefore, the *content message keys* contain *legacy content hash*, and *content message values* contain *legacy canonical content hash*.
 The in-memory database contains the same.

 1. User upgrades Apicurio Registry to version `2.4.2.Final-2.4.3.Final` (inclusive).

     1. The `KafkaSqlProtobufCanonicalizerUpgrader` is executed.
 For each Protobuf artifact in the database, it computes the  *legacy canonical content hash*, which is equal to the canonical content hash of **set A**, so nothing changes.
 The `Reference*` upgraders are not executed for KafkaSQL in this version.

 1. User adds some more Protobuf artifacts with references, let's call them **set B**.
-The content hashes for these artifacts are computed using the new algorithm.
-Therefore, the content message keys contain *new content hash*, and content message values contain *new canonical content hash*.
+The content hashes for these artifacts are computed using the current algorithm.
+Therefore, the *content message keys* contain *current content hash*, and *content message values* contain *current canonical content hash*.

 1. User restarts their Apicurio Registry instance.

    1. `KafkaSqlProtobufCanonicalizerUpgrader` is executed again.
 It's not necessary to upgrade Apicurio Registry to a later version, because KafkaSQL upgraders are executed every time Apicurio Registry starts.
-For each Protobuf artifact in the database, it computes the *legacy canonical content hash*, which equals to the content hash of **set A**, but **not set B**.
-Therefore, it changes the *canonical content hash* of **set B** to the legacy value, by sending a content message value that is missing the content by mistake.
+For each Protobuf artifact in the database, it computes the *legacy canonical content hash*, which equals to the *canonical content hash* of **set A**, but **not set B**.
+Therefore, it changes the *canonical content hash* of **set B** to the legacy value, by sending a *content message value* that is missing the content by mistake.

-1. At some later time, Kafka compaction runs, which effectively deletes the content of **set B**.
+1. Some time later, Kafka compaction runs, which effectively deletes the content of **set B**.
 The missing data is only noticed after another restart of Apicurio Registry, when the in-memory database is loaded from the Kafka topic.

 1. User upgrades Apicurio Registry to version `2.4.4.Final-2.5.8.Final` (inclusive) <a id="note-11-back"></a> [\[11\]](#note-11).

     1. The `KafkaSqlProtobufCanonicalizerUpgrader` is executed again.
-    1. The `ReferencesContentHashUpgrader` is executed, which updates any *legacy content hash* it finds to *new content hash*, but only in the in-memory database.
-This currently does not cause any problems, but since content hash is part of the content message key, there is a risk of a potential bug in the future.
+    1. The `ReferencesContentHashUpgrader` is executed, which updates any *legacy content hash* it finds to *current content hash*, but only in the in-memory database.
+This currently does not cause any problems, but since *content hash* is part of the *content message key*, there is a risk of a potential bug in the future.
 See [Additional bug risk](#additional-bug-risk) section for more details.
-    1. The `ReferencesCanonicalHashUpgrader` is executed, which updates any *legacy canonical content hash* it finds to *new canonical content hash*, but only in the in-memory database.
+    1. The `ReferencesCanonicalHashUpgrader` is executed, which updates any *legacy canonical content hash* it finds to *current canonical content hash*, but only in the in-memory database.
 This currently does not cause any problems.

 ## Reproducer